munificent/craftinginterpreters/book/closures.md

 <aside name="span">

-Like literal values and function arity, the upvalue count is another one of those little pieces of data that forms the bridge between the compiler and runtime.
+Like constants and function arity, the upvalue count is another one of those little pieces of data that forms the bridge between the compiler and runtime.

 </aside>

 The `index` field tracks the closed-over local variable's slot index.
 That way the compiler knows *which* variable in the enclosing function needs to be captured.
 We'll circle back to what that `isLocal` field is for before too long.
-Then `addUpvalue()` returns the index of the created upvalue in the function's upvalue list.
+Finally, `addUpvalue()` returns the index of the created upvalue in the function's upvalue list.
 That index becomes the operand to the `OP_GET_UPVALUE` and `OP_SET_UPVALUE` instructions.

-That's the basic idea for resolving upvalues, but the function isn't very robust.
+That's the basic idea for resolving upvalues, but the function isn't fully baked.
 A closure may reference the same variable in a surrounding function multiple times.
 In that case, we don't want to waste time and memory creating a separate upvalue for each identifier expression.
 To fix that, before we add a new upvalue, we first check to see if the function already has an upvalue that